AI Workshop: learn to build apps with AI →

 The first parameter is the command to run.

-The second parameter is an array containing a list of options.
+The second parameter is an array of arguments to pass to the command.

 Here’s an example: